Narthur/ohc-handbook/Course Catalog.md

 of the Seventh-day Adventist Church.

 ### [RELB 425] Revelation (3)
-An in depth study of the prophetic book of Revelation.
+An in-depth study of the prophetic book of Revelation.
 Special emphasis is placed on end-time eschatology and the role of the Seventh-day Adventist Church.